heliomass/iOS-Springboard-Spacer/README.md

 ### I don't understand how the command line works!
 If I send you a screenshot of my empty home screen, will you generate the icons for me?

 Maybe.
 Just drop me a message.

+### I just upgraded to iOS 10 and my buffer icons are more visible

+iOS 10 seems to place the background differently.
+If you take a new background screenshot and then run the script again to generate fresh icons, you'll be fine.